GYG-be/gyg-be.github.io/Objectives.md

 ### M. Resurrected, Expanded Mind

 Renewing the mind by embracing lifelong learning and seeking wisdom from God's Word.
-This involves actively engaging with Scripture, studying theological concepts, and applying biblical principles to daily life.
+This involves actively engaging with Scripture, studying theological concepts, and **applying biblical principles to daily life**.
 It also means staying informed about current events and cultural trends, discerning truth from falsehood, and using knowledge to serve God and others.
 This commitment to intellectual growth reflects a desire to know God more deeply and to use one's mind for His glory.

 ### N. Shepherd Leadership